 I have food restrictions (pescatarian/vegetarian/vegan, religious, food allergies).

-Ask the restaurant before making a reservation or check the website if they can accommodate your dietary needs.
-Unfortunately, a lot of Japanese dishes contain fish and seafood products, this may be a challenge for some.
 For vegetarian/vegan diners, an option is to seek a shojin ryori (精進料理) restaurant (an upscale Buddhist cuisine that contains no animal or fish products).
-Halal-certified restaurants are still rare, although you may see some restaurants in touristy areas.
+Halal-certified restaurants are rare, although some may be in touristy areas.

 I don’t drink alcohol, but should I drink?